A call on Friday gave me pause and the term “tipping point” came to mind.

 Can you ask yourself the question above and answer with a 9, 10 or even an 11?

 Then we should talk about how hypnosis can help you achieve the change you want to make.
-Please book a consultation and we can chat about it.
+Please book your free strategy call and we can chat about it.